miberr/Mockster/docs/docs/api/internet.md

 |:---------|:---------|
 `displayName`|`Display Name`

-Returns a display name.
-For example: `Lillian_Leuschke1`.
+Returns a display name for a given user.
+All user related properties use the same first and lastname as a base.
+For example: `Ted.Runolfsson48`.

 Return datatype: **string**